Assetz Capital Review

 - Competitive lender return rates

-- Strong underwriting team
+- Strong underwriting and default recovery team

 - Profitable company